jgato/jgato/random_docs/telco_upgrades_with_ibu_improved.md

 ```

-Now, we are ready to do the upgrade:
+Now, we are ready to do the upgrade, moving the ImageBaseUpgrade o the `upgrade` stage:

 ```bash
 $ oc get clusterversion